 This clever little protein works with elastin to keep skin firm, tight and elastic.

 Whether it be due to age or exposure to sunlight or a variety of other conditions, our collagen count naturally breaks down and the body must work harder to produce it over time.

 This naturally results in skin looking older and more wrinkled.

-However, in this day and age, a number of treatments to help you fight this natural breakdown are available from the comfort of your own home.
+You can take collagen in sachets, capsules and powder form, however, in this day and age, a number of treatments to help you fight this natural breakdown are available from the comfort of your own home.

 What is Red Light Therapy?

 Red light therapy is a treatment that was initially invented by laser scientists in the 1960’s.